Revelations: Persona: Ports and localization

-Persona was released in Japan on September 20, 1996 for the PlayStation.
-The game was ported to Microsoft Windows and released on March 25, 1999 by ASCII Corporation.
+Persona was released in Japan on September 20, 1996, for the PlayStation.
+The game was ported to Windows and released on March 25, 1999, by ASCII Corporation.
 The game was compatible with Windows 95 and 98 operating systems.
-The game released in North America in November 1996.
+The game released in North America in December 1996.
+The PlayStation version was also released for the PlayStation Classic on December 3, 2018, worldwide, marking the original version's European debut.

 The PlayStation Portable version was directed by Shoji Meguro, the original game's composer.
 It was Meguro's first project as a director.
 It was decided to remake the original Persona as a large number of new fans had been brought to the series by Persona 3 and Persona 4, so Atlus decided to give them easier access to the beginning of the series.
 The game was announced in February 2009, and released on April 29 of that year.
 Along with gameplay adjustments and balancing, such as adding adjustable difficulty levels and modifying enemy encounter rates, full-motion cutscenes produced by anime studio Kamikaze Douga were created.
 The cutscenes were voiced, while the rest of the game used text-based dialogue as in the original.
 In Europe and Australia, the title was released by Atlus as a digital title on PlayStation Network.